Flagsmith/technical-tests/python-django/readme.md

 In fewer than 8 paragraphs, describe how you would achieve this.
 Key things to think about are: Overall design, platform choices, any additional tools, management & maintenance.

+NOTE: this is a written exercise, you do not need to write any code for this.